Infestations of 'prolific' rats leave residents afraid, disgusted, frustrated | CBC News

 "There has to be some sort of strategy, because currently I don't think the city is doing anything," she said.
 "The solution, as I understand it, is to just educate the public and I don't think that's enough."

-And back in Orléans, Pierre Page has spotted about six or seven rats on his property this year.
-He said that's never been a problem in his roughly 35 years there, and suggested the LRT construction in the area might be playing a role.
+Back in Orléans, Pierre Page has spotted about six or seven rats on his property this year.
+He said that's never been a problem in his roughly 35 years there and suggested the LRT construction in the area might be playing a role.

 "There's a population explosion of these rats, I suspect," said Page, a former Ottawa city clerk.

-"I got bylaw telling me that there was no program, there was nothing they could do and I was on my own."
+"I [have] bylaw telling me that there was no program, there was nothing they could do and I was on my own."

 "I'll be encouraged when I see that they actually do something about the problem," he said.